jh3nd3rs0n/jargyle/README.md

 Jargyle is a complete SOCKS5 server that has the following features:

 -   Route traffic through multiple specified chains of SOCKS servers
--   SSL/TLS and DTLS for TCP and UDP traffic from clients and SOCKS servers
+-   Use SSL/TLS and DTLS for TCP and UDP traffic from clients and SOCKS servers
 -   Resolve host names through an additional unofficial SOCKS5 command called RESOLVE

-It also has a rule system that allows you to manage the following traffic:
+It also has a rule system that allows you to manage traffic in the following ways:

 -   Allow or deny traffic
 -   Allow a limited number of simultaneous instances of traffic